-The Company designs basic remuneration in accordance with grades based on the size and level of responsibility of respective executive officers in charge, as well as the impact on business management of the Group.
-In addition, within a same grade, an increase of the amount is allowed within a certain range in accordance with the performance of respective directors or executive officers in the previous fiscal year (numerical business performance and personal performance evaluation).
-These allow the Company to ensure well-modulated basic remuneration as well, commensurate with the achievements of respective directors and executive officers.
+The Company designs basic remuneration in accordance with Grades based on the size and level of responsibility of executive officers in charge, as well as the impact on business management of the Group.
+In addition, even at the same grade, the basic remuneration may increase within a certain range based on the individual executive's performance for the previous fiscal year (numerical business performance and personal performance evaluation).
+This ensures the Company to reward executive officers for their individual outstanding achievement.

-Basic remuneration for respective executive officers is determined by the Board of Directors after deliberations by the Nomination & Remuneration Advisory Committee, and is paid in equal installments every month.
+Basic remuneration for executive officer is determined by the Board of Directors after deliberations by the Nomination & Remuneration Advisory Committee, and is paid in equal installments every month.

-For external directors and Audit & Supervisory Board members, the Company pays the fixed remuneration only which is determined in accordance with their respective roles.
+For external directors and Audit & Supervisory Board members, the Company shall pay fixed remuneration only, which is determined in accordance with their respective roles.